Combinatorics of higher-categorical diagrams

 \section{Maps of regular directed complexes}

 \begin{guide} In this section, we define the category $\rdcpxmap$ of regular directed complexes and maps.
 We characterise its subcategory $\rdcpx$ whose morphisms are local embeddings, which coincides with the full subcategory of $\ogpos$ on the regular directed complexes (Proposition \ref{prop:characterisation_of_morphisms_among_maps}).
 We look at limits and colimits, and show that $\rdcpxmap$ admits a ternary factorisation system, induced by the one on $\posclos$ (Corollary \ref{cor:ternary_factorisation_system_rdcpxmap}).
-Finally, we define a functor $\molecin{-}\colon \rdcpxmap \to \omegacat$, which coincides with the one defined on $\ogpos$ on their joint subcategory $\rdcpx$, as well as a functor $\freeab{-}\colon \rdcpxmap \to \chaug$.
+Then, we define a functor $\molecin{-}\colon \rdcpxmap \to \omegacat$, which coincides with the one defined on $\ogpos$ on their joint subcategory $\rdcpx$, as well as a functor $\freeab{-}\colon \rdcpxmap \to \chaug$.
 Finally, we prove that fibres of maps of regular directed complexes are regular directed complexes (Proposition \ref{prop:fibres_of_rdcpx_are_rdcpx}). \end{guide}

 \begin{dfn}[Map of regular directed complexes] Let $P$, $Q$ be regular directed complexes.
 A \emph{map} $p\colon P \to Q$ is a closed order-preserving map of their underlying posets which, for all $x \in P$, $n \in \mathbb{N}$, and $\alpha \in \set{+, -}$, satisfies